bl4ck5un/Town-Crier/src/Enclave/scrapers/README.txt

 The Scraper interface has one function called handle_event that is responsible for handling any requested event.
-To add a Scraper class, simply make it a subclass of the Scraper interface and provide an implementation of for handle_request.
+To add a Scraper class, simply make it a subclass of the Scraper interface and provide an implementation of for handle_request

 To add a new scraper:
 	1) Under /src/Common/Constants.h add a new Macro for the event
 	2) Handle the even in /src/Enclave/event_handler.cpp
 	3) Add the new scraper object to the /src/Enclave/scrapers folder and make sure that it is a subclass of the Scraper.h interface
 	4) Add unit tests for this scraper in the /src/Enclave/test folder
-	5) Compile and
+	5) Compile and test

-//TODO:

-As of March 28, Town Crier supports 4 different events.
-Each of these contains a handler class that returns a desired value.
+** List of Events that town crier currently supports (Updated 4/9/2017) ** Each of these contains a handler class that returns a desired value.
 We describe the structure of the input data below:
 	SteamTrade:
 		Input:
 			0x00 - 0x40 Enc API key